How to Increase IPO Allotment Chances?

 Understanding the IPO Allotment Process

-To increase your chances of IPO allotment, it’s essential to have a thorough understanding of the process.
-While there is no guarantee of receiving confirmed IPO allotment, the following tips will bring you closer to your goal.
+To boost your chances of securing an IPO allotment, it’s crucial to have a comprehensive understanding of the process.
+Although there are no guarantees of receiving a confirmed IPO allotment, the following tips can help you move closer to achieving your goal.

 Tip 1: Familiarize Yourself with the Process

-Before taking any steps to increase your chances of IPO allotment, it’s crucial to understand the process in detail.
-Prior to October 2012, the Securities and Exchange Board of India (SEBI) mandated registrars to allocate shares in the retail category on a proportionate basis in the event of oversubscription.
-This meant that investors who applied for INR 100,000 or INR 150,000 stood a chance of receiving more shares compared to those who bid INR 15,000.
-This approach worked well in IPOs where the demand was equal to or less than the available shares.
+To increase your IPO allotment chances, it is essential to thoroughly understand the process involved.
+Before October 2012, the Securities and Exchange Board of India (SEBI) required registrars to allocate shares in the retail category on a proportionate basis in cases of oversubscription.
+This meant that investors applying for larger amounts, such as INR 1,00,000 or INR 1,50,000, had a higher likelihood of receiving more shares compared to those who applied for smaller amounts like INR 15,000.
+This method was effective in IPOs where demand was equal to or less than the number of shares available.

-However, this process inadvertently favored larger applications when the demand exceeded the availability.
-High-net-worth individual (HNI) investors often directed their investments into the retail category to corner shares through grey market, which didn’t sit well with SEBI.
+However, this process inadvertently favoured larger applications when the demand exceeded the availability.
+High-net-worth individual (HNI) investors often directed their investments into the retail category to corner shares through the grey market, which didn’t sit well with SEBI.

-If the aggregate demand of shares is less than the number of shares available in the retail category, every investor will get full allotment, irrespective for their application size.
+If the total demand for shares is less than the number of shares available in the retail category, every investor will receive a full allotment, regardless of the size of their application.

 IPO Allotment Process in Case of Oversubscription

-In the event of aggregate demand exceeding the number of shares available, the registrar will try to accommodate everyone by issuing one lot to as many applicants as possible.
-According to the current guidelines, no allotment can be less than the minimum bid lot size.
+If the total demand exceeds the number of shares available, the registrar will make an effort to accommodate as many applicants as possible by issuing one lot to each.
+Under the current guidelines, no allotment can be less than the minimum bid lot size.

 Tip 2: Practical Expectations